 Disables features that can cause compatibility issues with some apps (for instance, browser verification for GitLab or ChatGPT).

 Prevent Basic Auth

 By default, Rambox shows a dialog where you can input the credentials needed to perform an HTTP basic auth, but in some exceptional cases, this dialog could interfere with some custom login flows.
 This option gives the possibility to disable that dialog.

-After you configure these options, click the "Add" button.
-You'll see your app added to the tab bar where you click the plus button.
+After you have configured all these options, click the "Add" button.
+You'll see your app added to the tab bar where you clicked the "plus" button.
 Now you can log in to it.